babsorams/2_stage_coag_addition/[2 stage coagulant addition][Spring 2018].md

 Where are these results coming from?
 Source?

-What is a flocs

-Why is two-stage for efficiently
+Why is two-stage more efficiently

 Combine all these above sections into one lit review/previous work without all the separate headers.